Anders Behring Breivik: January 2024 civil trial against Norwegian government

-On 8 January 2024, the court convened inside Breivik's prison; the lawsuit accuses the government of negatively affecting Breivik's mental health by depriving him of contact with others.
+On 8 January 2024, Oslo District Court convened inside Breivik's prison; the lawsuit accuses the government of negatively affecting Breivik's mental health by depriving him of contact with others.

 The prosecution discussed how Breivik's two latest risk evaluations conclude that Breivik is still viewed as a great risk to others.

 In his testimony, Breivik said "many years have passed since I had any meaningful relationships", that he is using antidepressants, and that he is struggling with thoughts about taking his own life.

 When asked how he views his 2011 attack, Breivik replied that "I was radicalised over two years.
 I am very sorry about my actions".

 In a report by PST that was referred to in court, Breivik is characterised as a "saint" in international circles of the extreme right.
 Breivik said that "PST is not saying that I am still dangerous, but they are saying that I have an inspirational effect."

 The government prosecutor said that Breivik's prison conditions are much better than what was said in court.

 Some journalists observed that unlike in previous trials, Breivik did not try to spread propaganda or make Nazi salutes.

 Breivik's lawyer claims that the Norwegian government is violating Breivik's human rights regarding prohibitions against torture and inhumane treatment, and for having violated Breivik's rights regarding personal life and family life.

 The trial ended on 12 January 2024.
 On 15 February, it was determined his human rights were not being violated and he will still be kept under isolation.
 The trial in court of appeal was scheduled for December 2024.